-Let’s save on energy costs this year with these recommended thermostat settings for winter and summer!
+Let’s save on energy costs this year with these recommended thermostat settings for summer and winter!

 Is the temperature of your home a good predictor of the temperature of your bank account?
 You’d be surprised by how many people are letting money escape through their vents.
 It’s only a matter of a single degree in some cases.

 Let’s keep in mind that your heating and cooling costs alone account for half of your total energy costs.

 - The exact temperatures you should keep your house as you move through the year

 - How to make the switch completely painless

 While you’ll barely feel the difference that turning your heat or air conditioning down just a smidge makes, the impact of leaving your settings too high is going to make your finances noticeably frostier.
 This is precisely why I want to talk about finding the best temperature setting for your home.

 After Christmas, I bought a smart thermostat.
 The thing took less than two hours to buy and install in total.
 My first heating bill after the fact was down 10%!

 What’s better than saving money?
 Making it automated!
 I literally set it and forget it.
 (If you’re curious, I got this one from Ecobee but honestly, they’re all good.)